Home Culture Fyre Festival Documentaries | Surreal Stories of a Spiraling Event and its Unhinged Creator

 Plus relatable takeaways to apply to your own festing experiences

-The ridiculous desperation of the Fyre Festival debacle is back on our minds, Facebook feeds, and watch lists following the recent of two scintillating documentaries.
+The ridiculous desperation of the Fyre Festival debacle is back on our minds, Facebook feeds, and watch lists following the recent release of two scintillating documentaries.
 In their own ways, Hulu and Netflix deconstruct how the luxuriously marketed Bahamas fest turned into a flaming shitstorm that set the internet ablaze.
 Both films prove as riveting as a trainwreck, from the insanity of the finances to the lack of basic amenities and disorganized, dire straits attendees found themselves in upon arrival.
 Whatever your worst festival experience, it doesn’t hold a candle to the chaos on display here.

-Hulu’s Fyre Fraud bills itself as a true-crime comedy, exposing entrepreneurial con-man and Fyre Festival founder Billy McFarland’s fraudulent schemes and frantic attempts to keep the event as it headed towards inevitable, disastrous failure.
+Hulu’s Fyre Fraud bills itself as a true-crime comedy, exposing entrepreneurial con-man and Fyre Festival founder Billy McFarland’s fraudulent schemes and frantic attempts to keep the event alive as it headed towards inevitable, disastrous failure.
 The tone bounces between darkly humorous, incisively insightful, and shockingly unsettling.
 It also holds a critical mirror up to society’s social media obsessions and addictions, and the powerful reach of Instagram influencers – many of whom seem to lack any real substance in their “brands.”

 Netflix’s Fyre: The Greatest Party That Never Happened tells the story from a wider array of involved perspectives.
 There’s less focus on McFarland’s evolution as a schemer and more detail in how/where everything falls apart.
 It creates a lot more sympathy for those victimized by McFarland’s festival venture, from the unpaid Bahamian day-laborers setting up the site to the Fyre employees trying their best to coordinate a logistical nightmare.